nadrino/kotor-walkthrough/kotor/walkthrough/042_Tatooine.md

 	- You sound like you're planning to kill him.
 	- I have to go.
 - Soutien Jedi all
-- Equip armure de Davik
 - Go toward the garbage slight right
-- Ambuscade ! -> Astuce : Prendre Canderous avec des rapids shots et laisser les Jedis auto
+- Ambuscade ! -> Astuce : always stun
 	- Very tough…
 - See the 3 guys
 	- I would assume this was done by the Sand People?
 - Easier here… but 3 groups.
-Take Canderous to rapid shoot + both party focus on the same target
+Take Bastila to manage her force powers -> stay near the group
 	- I've agreed to try and stop the Sand People attacks.
 	- Do you know anything about the Sand People?
 	- The Sand People are using turrets?
 	- I have other questions about the desert.
 	- I have to go.
-- (Heal pendant talk)
 - Go on the right of the big truck
 - Sand people ambush ?
-(2nd)
+(2nd) -> or later
-- Kill Wraids -> toujours avec Canderous en tir
+- Kill Wraids one by one
-- Kill Sand People Group near the south path (easier but respawns!)
+- Kill Sand People Group near the south path (easier but respawns! -> throw grenade ? kill the grenade thrower first)
 - Récupérer les déguisements
 - Disable mines (//equipment rappel : Bothan Sensory Visor (+immunity coups critiques) + Stabilizer Gauntlers)
 - Ambuscade Gamoreans